justfifi17/Online-Calculator---Cloud-Infrastructure/README.md

 ### In this project...
 - I have used the CSS Grid system for better design flexibility and more appealing visuals.
 - I have also used the eval() javascript function to perform/manage the arithmetic operations.

+  More Project Description is prepared on the following Google Slides link (https://docs.google.com/presentation/d/1kx1DU0Fj_zSapRDzMKISM5s-DoWcC8uQLpvM4kkOguY/edit?usp=sharing)